Eunice2000/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that copies all the HTML files from the current working directory to the parent of the working directory,
+Create a script that deletes all files in the current working directory that end with the characte